Twins Minor League Report (9/3): Miracle Down 1-0

 Ft.
 Myers Miracle 0, Charlotte Stone Crabs 1

-The Miracle had the best overall record in the Florida State League in 2013, and yet, after game one in the playoffs, they are on the brink of elimination.
-Remember, this is a best of three series.
+The Miracle had the best overall record in the Florida State League in 2013, and yet, after one game played in the playoffs, they are on the brink of elimination.
+Remember, this is a Best of Three series.
 It takes just two wins to win the series.
-Of course, the Miracle will need to hold court at home to advance to the next round.
+Of course, The Miracle will need to hold court at home to advance to the next round.
 Game one was played in Charlotte.
 The series will shift to Ft.
-Myers for games two and three.
+Myers for Games two and three.

 For Matt Summers, he saw several nights like this in the regular season.
 Despite leading the Florida State League in ERA and WHIP, he had a record of just 6-5.
 He was quite good.
 The right-hander went six innings and gave up just one run.
 He allowed five hits, walked one and struck out four.
 Tyler Duffey came on and threw the final two innings, giving up one hit and striking out one.